 Whether the Resident requires special assistance during an emergency or evacuation.
 The assessment must specify what type of assistance the Resident requires.

+Whether the Resident has any special dietary needs or requirements.

-The nurse’s assessment must validate any information provided by the Resident, his or her Legal Representative, or Resident Representative, if applicable.
+The nurse’s assessment must validate any information provided by the Resident, their Legal Representative, or Resident Representative, if applicable.
 The nurse’s assessment must also include an evaluation by the Resident's physician or authorized practitioner, of the prospective Resident's physical, cognitive, functional, and psychosocial condition conducted within the past 90 days.
-The preadmission assessment shall note the name of any Legal Representative, Health Care Proxy, or any other person who has been documented as having decision-making authority for the Resident and the scope of his or her authority.
+The preadmission assessment shall note the name of any Legal Representative, Health Care Agent, or any other person who has been documented as having decision-making authority for the Resident and the scope of their authority.
+The Residence shall collect any relevant documentation before move-in.

-The initial assessment findings shall be documented and disclosed to the Resident, his or her Legal Representative and Resident Representative, if any, prior to the Service Plan development and before the Resident moves into the Residence, and must be reviewed by a nurse employed by the Residence.
+The initial assessment findings shall be documented and disclosed to the Resident, their Legal Representative and Resident Representative, if any, prior to the Service Plan development and before the Resident moves into the Residence, and must be reviewed by a nurse employed by the Residence.

 Service Plan Development.